ekline/draft-6man-pmo/README.md

 Abstract

-   This document describes an IPv6 Neighbor Discovery (ND) PathMTU Option (PMO) for inclusion in Router Advertisements (RAs).
+   This document describes an IPv6 Neighbor Discovery (ND) Path MTU Option (PMO) for inclusion in Router Advertisements (RAs).
 This allows some environments greater flexibility to support, for example, a higher MTU for on-link or intra-administrative-domain